markummitchell/engauge-digitizer/README.md

 2. Splash screen with tutorial video, or link to tutorial video on a webserver
 3. Upload application state/logs after a crash

-New features already added to Engauge2:
+New features already added to Engauge6:

-1. Undo/redo
-2. Single settings dialog (with tabs) that is resizable preview windows
+1. Undo/redo of all operations means recovering from mistakes and experimenting with options is painless
+2. Cubic spline interpolation between points gives more accurate curves with fewer points
+3. Graph coordinates can be specified as date and time value, or as degrees, minutes and seconds
+4. All settings dialogs are resizable so they can be enlarged as necessary to display more information
-3. Import by drag-and-drop
+5. Import by drag-and-drop
-4. Replacement of Qt3 (which is at its end of life) by Qt5
+6. Replacement of Qt3 (which is at its end of life) by Qt5
-5. Much better zooming
+7. Much better zooming, with a fill mode that automatically zooms in on image features, and rezooms when the application window is resized
-6. Color picking straight from the original image
+8. Color picking straight from the original image
-7. Uploadable error report generated when a programming error is encountered
+9. Uploadable error report generated when a programming error is encountered, for identifying problems and improving user support
+10. Test suite for regression testing minimizes code breakage as new features are added